sagnik26/Crypto-bazar/README.md

-In this website, you can search for global cryptocurrency statistics along with 50 cryptocurrency details (like market capital, daily changes etc.) and news related to cryptocurrencies.
+In this website, you can search for global cryptocurrency statistics along with 50 cryptocurrency coins with details (like market capital, daily changes etc.) and news related to cryptocurrencies.